-- Judges are to ask questions of the students (challenge the students) at the end of each presentation.
+- Judges will ask questions (challenge the students) at the end of each presentation.

-- Judges will not provide any verbal feedback to participants during the competition.
-They are permitted to ask questions during the official question period.
+- Judges will not provide any verbal feedback to the participants during the competition.

 - Judges will complete an evaluation form with numerical scores and appropriate summary comments.

 - Judges will rank each team from top to bottom.
-In the case of a tie between any of the top 5 teams, they will re-evaluate those teams to break the tie.
-There cannot be a tie amongst teams ranked one to five.
+In the case of a tie between any of the top 5 teams, judges will re-evaluate those teams to break the tie.
+There cannot be a tie among teams ranked one to five.